mbsa-tud/tsad_platform/README.md

 #### (Optional) Custom Threshold

 To add a custom static threshold, open the file `tsad_platform > src > thresholds > calcStaticThreshold.m`.
-In `line 30` add your model name and store your custom threshold in the `thr` variable.
+In line `50` add your model name and store your custom threshold in the `thr` variable.

 ```matlab
 case "custom"